Endometriosis and fertility: what impact on conception?

 Does endometriosis prevent pregnancy?

-Endometriosis is a little-known gynecological disease, one of whose symptoms is infertility.
-It is now known that 30 to 40% of patients with endometriosis suffer from infertility, and 35 to 55% of women with infertility suffer from endometriosis.
+Endometriosis is a still little-known gynecological disease, one of whose symptoms is infertility.
+Today, we know that 30 to 40% of patients with endometriosis suffer from infertility, and 35 to 55% of women with infertility suffer from endometriosis.